Effects of Markovian noise and cavity disorders on the entanglement dynamics of double Jaynes-Cummings models: System and mathematical description

-where $\hat{\sigma}_3 = \ket{e}\bra{e} - \ket{l}\bra{l}$, $\omega_0$ is the frequency of the transition between the ground and excited states of the atom, and $\omega$ is the frequency of the optical (electric) field.
+Here, $\hat{\sigma}_+ = \ket{e}\bra{l}$ and $\hat{\sigma}_{-} = \ket{l}\bra{e}$ with $\ket{l}$ and $\ket{e}$ representing the ground and the excited states of the atom, respectively. $\hat{\sigma}_3 = \ket{e}\bra{e} - \ket{l}\bra{l}$, and $\hat{a}$ is the annihilation operator of the optical field.
+The frequency of the optical (electric) field is represented by $\omega$, and $\omega_0$ is the frequency of the transition between the ground and excited states of the atom.
 Also, $g$ is the coupling strength that parameterizes the interaction of the atom with the field in the cavity.
-After making the rotating wave approximation (RWA) and moving to the interaction picture (rotating frame of the field), Hamiltonian (\ref{eq:singleJC}) simplifies to \cite{gerry2005introductory}
+Using the rotating wave approximation (RWA), the Hamiltonian in the interaction picture (rotating frame of the field) is given by,~\cite{gerry2005introductory}